 How do I apply for the CalWORKs program at Moorpark College?

-- Follow the steps to participate in CalWORKs, click on STEPS
+- Once you have determined that you will be attending Moorpark College follow the steps to participate in CalWORKs, click on STEPS.